gfelber/how2keap/README.md

 exploit is located inside the vm in /pwn (recommend running with `while ! /pwn; do true; done`)

+## Disclaimer

+This source code is provided for **educational and ethical purposes** only.
+The author(s) strictly prohibit any use of this code for unlawful, malicious, or unauthorized activities.
+By using this code, you agree to comply with all applicable laws and take full responsibility for any misuse.

+The author(s) disclaim all liability for damages or legal consequences resulting from improper or illegal use of this code.
+Use responsibly and only in accordance with ethical guidelines and legal requirements.

 ## Techniques

 ### Privilige Escalation